radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 Record _allows_ us to do this sort of messy querying very easily; intertwining Active Record's tentacles with our business logic.
 To separate the two on a large-scale Rails application is a feat nigh unaccomplishable.

+Active Record’s simplicity makes it incredibly easy to get going, but in the long-haul of a Rails project Active Record makes a model’s code hard to work with.
+It’s not so straightforward to just work with an instance of a model and not have the database be involved.
+Methods can intentionally or unintentionally make database calls.
+Active Record makes it far too easy to call out to the database, as we can see with the contributors method example at the start of this guide.

+It should be possible to work with the business logic of your application without these calls being made; and without the database at all.
+The model should only define a representation for the data — not knowing also about that data’s validations, callbacks or persistence.
+If a model knows about those things, it has too many responsibilities.

+The Single Responsibility Principle says that a class or a module should only be responsible for one part of the application.
+It should only have one reason to change.
+An Active Record model of any meaningful length has many different reasons to change.
+Maybe there’s a validation that needs tweaking, or an association to be added.
+How about a scope, a class method or a plain old regular method, like the contributors one?
+All more reasons why changes could happen to the class.

+Active Record flies in the face of the Single Responsibility Principle.
+I would go as far as to say this: Active Record leads you to writing code that is hard to maintain from the very first time you set foot in a Rails application.
+Just look at any sizeable Rails application.
+The models are usually the messiest part and I really believe Active Record is the cause.

+Having a well-defined boundary between different pieces of code makes it easier to work with each piece.
+Validations and persistence should be their own separate responsibilities and separated into different classes, as should business logic.
+There should be a class that only has the responsibility to talk to the database.
+Clear lines between the responsibilities here makes it so much easier to work with this code.

+It becomes easier then to say: this class works with only validations and this other class talks to the database.

+ROM draws these crystal clear lines in a simple manner.
+There’s code to talk to the database in one file.
+Code to validate that data in another.
+And so on.
+The design patterns that ROM encourages are leaps and bounds better than Active Record.
+This guide will serve as an example of that.

 So we should try to avoid this from the outset when building new Rails applications.
 The way we can accomplish that is with a few new gems: